National League 2 East

-National League 2 East is a new rugby union league at level four in the English rugby union system and provides semi-professional competition for teams in London, South East England and East of England.
+National League 2 East is a rugby union league at level four in the English rugby union system and provides semi-professional competition for teams in London, South East England, the East of England and the Channel Islands.
 The remainder of England is covered by two other regional leagues; National League 2 North and National League 2 West.

 The champion club is promoted to National One.
 The last two teams are relegated to either Regional 1 South Central or Regional 1 South East.
+Prior to the 2022–23 season, National League 2 East and National League 2 West were part of a unified division known as National League 2 South.
+Tonbridge Juddians are the current champions and are promoted to National League 1.

+Structure

+The league consists of fourteen teams who play the others on a home and away basis, to make a total of 26 matches each.
+The champions are promoted to National League 1 and the bottom two teams are relegated to Regional 1 South Central or Regional 1 South East, depending on their location.

+The results of the matches contribute points to the league as follows: